SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Overview/How-to-report-bugs.md

 * Does the bug only happen if you hold a certain item?
 * Have you tried jumping, left- or right-clicking or dancing around?
 * Does the issue require a creeper to be watching behind your back?
-* Does it only happen on your server?
-Does it only happen on your server? **Have you tried talking to others on our discord server about it?**
+* Does it only happen on your server? **Have you tried talking to others on our discord server about it?**

 These are just some more or less serious examples.
 Every bit of information helps.
-Every bit of information helps.

 The narrower and detailed you can get, the better.

-### 8. 8.
-Posting the Issue via GitHub
+### 8. Posting the Issue via GitHub

 If updating or restarting did not help, then please report your issue via our [Issue Tracker](https://github.com/Slimefun/Slimefun4/issues/).